-The Department of Pesticide Regulation regulates all aspects of pesticide use, sales and manufacturing in California.
+The Department of Pesticide Regulation regulates all aspects of pesticide use, sales, and manufacturing in California.
 The Commissioner is responsible for enforcing all state laws and regulations pertaining to pesticide use within the County.
 The Respondent is the person and/or business charged with the violation(s).
-When the Commissioner determines that a fine action is appropriate, the Commissioner sends the Respondent a Notice of Proposed Action and assigns an Advocate to present the case on behalf of the Commissioner.
-The Hearing Officer is a person chosen by the Commissioner to hear the case fairly, impartially, and without bias, and to write a proposed decision in the case.
+When the Commissioner determines that a fine or penalty action is appropriate for a pesticide use violation, the Commissioner sends the Respondent a Notice of Proposed Action and assigns a County Advocate to present the case on behalf of the Commissioner.
+The Hearing Officer is a person chosen by the Commissioner to hear the case fairly, impartially, and without bias, and to write a Proposed Decision in the case.